 Resources like the UX Motion Manifesto have improved that circumstance and provided more standards to design practitioners about when and where to use animation.
 Expect to see more thoughtful use of motion in the coming years.

 6. Augmented Reality

-Augmented reality has been making headlines for years in the gaming world, but the release of tools for AR developers and designers should help the technology expanding to other industries as well.
+Augmented reality has been making headlines for years in the gaming world, but the release of tools for AR developers and designers should help the technology expand to other industries as well.

 7. Personalized User Experiences

 Personalization can be a broad concept, but when it’s done well, it works.
-For example, 94% of ecommerce stores who use personalization in their UX design see an increase in conversions.
+For example, 94% of e-commerce stores that use personalization in their UX design see an increase in conversions.